Next Up: F-1 OPT

 - Enrolled as a current student in your program of study.

-- Two semesters of full enrollment and F-1 SEVIS status before the CPT.
+- Two semesters of full enrollment in F-1 SEVIS status before the CPT.

 Facts About F-1 CPT

-You must have a curriculum requirement for CPT.
+You must have a curricular requirement for CPT.

 To qualify for CPT, off-campus employment must fulfill one or more of these curriculum requirements: